guyjennings/qxrd/readme.markdown

 # QXRD Change Log
 See also the [QXRD Git Log](http://qxrd.git.sourceforge.net/git/gitweb.cgi?p=qxrd/qxrd;a=shortlog)

+## IMPORTANT NOTE
+Versions after v0.11.10 contain major changes to the code and are not recommended for production use - this is especially true of the detector interface code, which has undergone many changes.

 ## v0.11.16 - Mar 15 2016
 Added 'adjust energy' and 'adjust distance' commands Reworked calibrant library code